 (a) General Provisions.
 The Clerk shall take the oath required by law.
 Neither the Clerk nor any deputy clerk may practice as an attorney or counselor in any court while continuing in office.

 The office of the Clerk is open during business hours on all days except Saturdays, Sundays, legal holidays, and other days when the Court is closed (see Rule 26(a) (Computing Time)) from 9:00 a.m. to 4:00 p.m.
 A night box is available at the entrance to the Public Office from 4:00 p.m. to 6:00 p.m. on all days that the Court is open.
-But see Rule 25(a) (Document Submission and Filing); (b)(2), and (b)(3) (Method and Timeliness-Fax and Email) and E-Rule 5(c)(Effects of Filing Through CM/ECF).
+But see Rule 1(c) for electronic filing.

 (b) The Docket; Calendar; Other Records Required.
-The Clerk shall-
+The Clerk shall -

-(1) maintain a docket containing a record of all documents filed with the Clerk, and all process, orders, and judgments;

-(2) maintain an index of cases contained in the docket;

-(3) prepare, under the direction of the Court, a calendar of cases submitted or waiting argument; and

-(4) keep such other books and records as may be required by the Court.

-(c) Notice of Court Actions.
-Immediately upon issuance of an opinion, memorandum decision, or order, or upon entry of judgment or mandate, the Clerk shall send a copy or notification to each party to the proceeding and note in the docket the issuance or entry date.
-Electronic transmission of the notice of docket activity constitutes such notice for all CM/ECF Users.

-(d) Custody of Records and Papers.
+- (1) maintain a docket containing a record of all documents filed with the Clerk, and all process, orders, and judgments; - (2) maintain an index of cases contained in the docket; - (3) prepare, under the direction of the Court, a calendar of cases submitted or waiting argument; and - (4) keep such other books and records as may be required by the Court. - (c) Notice of Court Actions.
+Immediately upon issuance of an opinion, memorandum decision, or order or upon entry of judgment or mandate, the Clerk shall send a copy or notification to each party to the proceeding and note in the docket the issuance or entry date.
+Electronic transmission of the Notice of Docket Activity constitutes such notice for all CM/ECF Users. - (d) Custody of Records and Papers.
 The Clerk is custodian of the records and documents of the Court.
 The Clerk shall not permit any original record or document to be taken from the Clerk's custody except as authorized by law.
-The Clerk shall retain, archive, or otherwise dispose of documents submitted for filing, as required or otherwise permitted by law.

-(e) Court Seal.
+The Clerk shall retain, archive, or otherwise dispose of documents submitted for filing, as required or otherwise permitted by law. - (e) Court Seal.
 The Clerk is the custodian of the seal of the Court.
 The seal will appear as ordered by the Court.
-The seal is the means of authentication of all records, certificates, and process issued from the Court.

-(f) Schedule of Fees.
-The Clerk shall maintain in the Public Office and on the Court website a schedule of fees approved by the Court.

-(g) Motions.
-Unless a case has been assigned to a Judge or Judges or unless otherwise directed by the Court, the Clerk may act on motions and applications, if joint, consented to, or unopposed, that seek to-

-(1) dismiss or terminate an appeal or petition with or without prejudice to reinstate it;

-(2) remand a case;

-(3) reinstate a case that was dismissed for failure to comply with the Rules;
+The seal is the means of authentication of all records, certificates, and process issued from the Court. - (f) Schedule of Fees.
+The Clerk shall maintain in the Public Office and on the Court Web site a schedule of fees approved by the Court. - (g) Motions.
+Unless a case has been assigned to a judge or judges or unless otherwise directed by the Court, the Clerk may act on motions and applications, if joint, consented to, or unopposed, that seek to - (1) dismiss or terminate an appeal or petition with or without prejudice to reinstate it; - (2) remand a case; - (3) reinstate a case that was dismissed for failure to comply with the rules;

-(4) extend the time for taking any action required or permitted by the Rules or by an order of the Court, unless the motion is made after the time limit has elapsed or unless the basis for the motion is extraordinary circumstances as required by Rule 26(b) (Extension of Time);

-(5) stay a case, with the exception that for the purpose of allowing the parties time to negotiate a settlement or other joint resolution, the Clerk may stay a case for only up to a total of 60 days;